Bubobubobubobubo/sardine/docs/sardinopedia.md

 The additional parameters are :

-- `speed` will reverse (<0), slow (0-1), or accelerate the sample (>1).
-The `r` token provides the value randomization.
+- `speed` will reverse (<0), slow (0-1), or accelerate the sample (>1) by altering the playback speed.
+The `r` token provides randomization between `0.0` and `1.0` (*float*).
-- `legato` defines the maximum duration of the sample, here randomized in the [0,1] interval of a beat.
+- `legato` defines the maximum duration of the sample before cutting it, here randomized in the `0` to `1` range that corresponds to a second.
-- `cutoff` will attenuation the sample's frequencies, acting like a cutoff filter that shuts down higher frequencies at random values.
+- `cutoff` will attenuate some frequencies.
+This is the cutoff frequency of a lowpass filter that shuts down frequencies higher to the frequency cutoff.
+The cutoff frequency is guaranteed to be at least `100` plus a certain amount between `0` and `4000`.

 ### Breakbeat (S)